Astraeven0502/CSE151A_Group_Project-Rice_Classification/Final_Report.md

   * Finished the exploration step for Milestone 1.
   * Worked on coding, training, and evaluating the second model for the project.
   * Contributed to weekly project coding and helped debug the code.
-  * Write the discussion section for the written report.
+  * Write the discussion section and identify the best model for the written report.